SRGSSR/pillarbox-apple/Sources/Analytics/Analytics.docc/analytics.md

 - Analytics for internal usage, gathered using [Commanders Act](https://www.commandersact.com) analytics SDK.
 - Analytics for [Mediapulse](https://www.mediapulse.ch), an organization charged with collecting media consumption data in Switzerland.
 These measurements are forwarded using [comScore](https://www.comscore.com/) analytics SDK.

+> Important: Proper measurements are critical.
+The GD ADI team or Mediapulse might reject your application or its measurements should you implement analytics incorrectly.

 ### Measure app usage

 The Analytics framework lets you measure application usage in two ways: